soundsrc/git-lfs-fcgi/README.md

 1) Make sure /etc/git-lfs-server/git-lfs-server.conf is setup

+2) Make sure the base_url in the global configuration is properly set.
+If incorrectly set, this may result in upload / download failures.

-2) Web server configured with FastCGI
+3) Web server configured with FastCGI.
+Ensure that request size limits are good.

-3) Run the git-lfs FastCGI server
+4) Run the git-lfs FastCGI server

 ```
 ./git-lfs-server